Call Today - 24/7 Emergency Services

 How Do Smoke Detectors Work?

-Smoke detectors are designed to sense the presence of smoke and alert you to the potential danger of a fire.
-They do this by using a small, sensitive sensor called an ionization chamber.
+Smoke detectors sense the presence of smoke and alert you to the potential danger of a fire.
+They use a small, sensitive sensor called an ionization chamber.
 When smoke particles enter the chamber, they disrupt the flow of ions, which triggers the alarm.

 Why Do My Smoke Detectors Keep Going Off?